Software Design¶

 maximum (int) – maximum amount of warnings allowed

-Setter function for the minimum amount of warnings
+Configure the minimum amount of warnings for each activated checker

 minimum (int) – minimum amount of warnings allowed